Haruhiko Kuroda

-Early life
+Early life and education

 Kuroda was born in 1944, in Ōmuta, Fukuoka Prefecture, the eldest son of his family.
 His father was a Japan Coast Guard officer.
 As a child he lived in Yokohama and Kobe before settling in Setagaya, Tokyo.

+He was matriculated at the University of Tokyo in 1963.
+Interested in the works of Karl Popper and Marx, he chose German as his first foreign language, which was an unusual choice among his peers.
+From the second term of his second year, he specialised in Law, graduating from the Faculty of Law in 1967 after passing the bar exam.

+After graduating, he joined the Ministry of Finance and then studied at All Souls College, Oxford, from 1969 to 1971, graduating with an MPhil in Economics.
+At Oxford, he originally intended to study public finance under Ursula Kathleen Hicks, but finding out that she had already retired, he studied monetary economics under Richard Good Smethurst.

+Career

-He attended University of Tokyo from 1963 to 1967, where he studied law and passed the bar examination before graduation.
-He joined the Ministry of Finance following graduation, and studied economics at Rice University on a Japanese government scholarship from 1969 to 1971.
-He went on to hold various posts at the Ministry of Finance, culminating in the post of Vice Minister of Finance for International Affairs (1999-2003).
+Kuroda went on to hold various posts at the Ministry of Finance, culminating in the post of Vice Minister of Finance for International Affairs (1999-2003).
 He resigned from the ministry in January 2003 and was appointed Special Advisor to the Cabinet in March 2003.
 From 2005 to 2013, he served as president of the Asian Development Bank.

 Bank of Japan governorship

-Kuroda has advocated for loose monetary policy in Japan.
+Kuroda advocated for loose monetary policy in Japan prior to his appointment at BOJ.
 His February 2013 nomination by the incoming government of the Prime Minister Shinzō Abe had been expected.
 Also nominated at the same time were Kikuo Iwata – "a harsh critic of past BOJ policies" – and Hiroshi Nakaso, a senior BOJ official in charge of international affairs, as Kuroda's two deputies.
 The former governor, Masaaki Shirakawa, left in March 2013.